Lord's Taverners

 Wicketz

 Wicketz is about improving the prospects of young people and helping them gain the skills they need to thrive and realise their potential through cricket.
 This is about much more than cricket.
-Each of the 17 Wicketz projects located across the country provide opportunities for young people to develop an understanding of their own wellbeing, improve their quality of life and develop key skills such as confidence, resilience, respect, teamwork and leadership.
+Every Wicketz project provides opportunities for young people to develop an understanding of their own wellbeing, improve their quality of life and develop key skills such as confidence, resilience, respect, teamwork and leadership.

 Through regular cricket sessions and life skills workshops, in areas of most need, the programme helps create lifelong habits that promote positive futures and healthier, more cohesive communities.
 Integration and inclusion are a key focus - the programme works with a very diverse group of young people from marginalised groups including young carers, refugees, excluded pupils, young offenders and others who are potentially at risk of being caught up in discrimination, crime or violence.